kinecosystem/kin-core-docs/docs/android.md

 #### Memo

-Arbitrary data can be added to a transfer operation using the memo parameter, the memo is a `String` of up to 28 characters.
+Arbitrary data can be added to a transfer operation using the memo parameter, the memo can contain a utf-8 string up to 28 bytes in length.
+A typical usage is to include an order number that a service can use to verify payment.

 ```java
 String memo = "arbitrary data";